liuzhiyi07/Order-index/Readme.txt

+The code is related to the paper: XXXXX (will be updated soon)

-This is the Readme documentation for code to run three-dimensional (3D) and two-dimensional (2D) order index analysis on images from cytoskeletal structures
+The code is used to run three-dimensional (3D) and two-dimensional (2D) order index analysis on images from cytoskeletal structures.

 1. Software
 The code runs in the MATLAB programming language.
 To install, download MATLAB from: http://www.mathworks.com/products/matlab/
 2. Data format